panzerdp/dmitripavlutin.com/content/posts/070-reacr-state-mng/index.md

 Having an atomic state means that you no longer can chunk the state into multiple state values.

-Let's see an examples of a compound state, i.e. a state that incorporates multiple state values.
+Let's see an example of a compound state, i.e. a state that incorporates multiple state values.

 ```javascript
 const [state, setState] = useState({